HelluPeptic/flowframe/readme.md

   - **Flag Requirements:** Your own flag must be at base to capture enemy flags (strategic defense element)
   - **Real-time Feedback:** Action bar messages, sound effects, and score updates for all major events

+### 27. Daily Restart Warning

+- **Description:** Automatically sends a red warning message to all players every day at 6:55 AM Central European Time, notifying them that the server will restart in 5 minutes.
+This helps players prepare for scheduled daily restarts.
+- **Commands:** None
+- **Permissions:** None (automatic)

 ---

 ## Permissions